yusufaine/cs3103-gocrawler/example/README.md

 ## `gocrawler` sequence diagram

 > [!NOTE]
-> After crawling, the each example runs their own custom logic to generate the appropriate output.
+> After crawling, each example runs their own custom logic to generate the appropriate output.

 ```mermaid
 sequenceDiagram